CharPlux/powerhash/README.md

 # Usage

-Edit the included `example-config.json` to suit yo
+Edit the included `example-config.json` to suit your n